Photos from Valley of the Kings in Egypt

 Most tours start the day by visiting the Valley of the Kings as it gets very hot in the middle of the day.
 I got there around 9 am and the place still wasn’t very crowded as most bus day tours from Hurghada arrive at around 10 am.

 When you reach the ticket office (before the tram) you’ll see many people.
-But, none of them actually buying any tickets.
+But, none of them bought any tickets.
 This is because they’re on bus tours and their guides have their tickets.
 Buy your ticket and photography permit before boarding the tram.
 Technically, you need a separate ticket for the tram (4 Egyptian).
-I was very confused whether I needed it as no one ever checked it.
+I was very confused about whether I needed it as no one ever checked it.

 Is it Worth to Pay Extra and Get Inside the Tomb of Tutankhamun?